David-237-9/Unidoc-Finder/README.md

 ```

 ### Executing the Crawler
-To run the crawler service, use the following command:
+The crawler is already set up to run automatically when the backend starts.
+However, if you want to run it manually, you can do so by executing the following commands in the `crawler` directory:
 ```bash
 npm install